asteroid-lang/asteroid/docs/Reference Guide.rst

       Returns the complement of the error function at x.
 The is defined as 1 - erf(x)

 math **@gamma** x
-      Return the Gamma function at x.
+      Returns the Gamma function at x.

 math **@lgamma** x
-      Return the natural logarithm of the absolute value of the Gamma function at x.
+      Returns the natural logarithm of the absolute value of the Gamma function at x.

 os
 ^^